In the

 the antenna itself.

-A Few Notes About The Measurements
+And A Few More Technical Notes About The Measurements

 The following notes attempt to clarify the